 Before you begin with your new restaurant or cafeteria business in Dubai, these are 3 main documents required to be submitted to the authorities:

 - Food and safety license

 - Non-Objection Certificate (NOC) from the local municipality of Dubai

 Other than these, one can always opt for other permits like:

 - Ramadan permit

 All the aforementioned documents are required for every old and new restaurant business in Dubai to run its activities without any interference or shutting of business by the authorities.

 Even though setting up a new restaurant business might seem like a daunting feat, it is a revenue-generating mine if managed properly.
 The food industry is an industry which has never faced a downfall in its record.
-So if you are willing to set up a business in this industry, you should be able to make a fortune out of it.
+So if you are willing to set up a business in this industry, contact us to initiate the first step in setting up the same.